snowdriftcoop/snowdrift/README.md

 Further Information
 -------------------

-Those with minimal technical background should follow our [Beginner's Guide], which can get anyone started making basic contributions and also includes educational links and other info about the tools we use.

 As mentioned, the comprehensive [GUIDE.md] describes further technical details including notes for various operating systems, manual database operations, and more.

+Also, the [Beginner's Guide] includes educational links and other info about the tools we use.

 License
 -------